 The treatment aims to reduce the inflammation processes, prevent the development of organ damage.
 The treatment includes adrenocortical hormones (steroids) and other immunomodulatory medications.
 The regular medical check-ups are highly important for SLE patients.
 Some laboratory studies suggest that it may have been premature ignition.
 Particular care is needed for family planning, especially the immunological point of view regarding the selection of the appropriate periods, and the necessary medication.

-The rheumatologist is responsible of analyzing the low back pain, searching for the diagnosis and caring of patients.
+It is the rheumatologist who sees patients with low back pain, searching for the diagnosis and caring of patients.
 However, there are cases where the process has immunological origin, as a result of inflammation.
-The complaints occur for example, in the morning, but it is also possible that the patient is suffering all night because of the pain, and cannot sleep.
+These complaints occure in the morning, but nightly pain can also develop as a result of inflammation, leading to sleep disorder

 The physician must meet two contradictory tasks: secured diagnosis and early treatment.
-Indeed, when the disease is already certain, in fact, there are differences showed in X-ray, the treatment will no longer be early - the diagnosis was too late.
-Once the disease onset is slow and often we are too cautious, therefore, the chosen medication cannot be given.
+Indeed, when the disease is already certain in fact, eg. alteration in X-ray, the treatment will no longer be early - the diagnosis is too late.
+Once the disease onset is slow, we are too cautious, therefore, the chosen medication is not given.

-Certain skills, experience and courage must need for diagnosis and early detection of such diseases.
-Surprisingly, there are many of these patients, most of them have misplaced in the first period.
+Certain skills, experience and courage must meet for diagnosis and early detection of cases.
+There are surprizingly many cases, most of them have misplaced in the first period.

 How will I help:

-If the origin of low backache is the inflammation of the joints, or perhaps this is the first sign of disease of immune system, the most important task is inflammation.
+If the origin of low backache is the inflammation of the joints (or perhaps the first sign of disease), early diagnosis and immunoklogical check up is important.

-Due to inflammatory metabolites formed in the joints, which sooner or later, but surely few months later very often chew the articular surface, where burns are come into being.
-This point must be prevented, because at this stage, there is limited possibilities to treat it.
+Due to inflammatory metabolites formed in the joints (which sooner or later, but surely will "chew" the articular surface", definitive impairment can develop.
+This event must be prevented, because at this stage, possibilities are limited.

-If the first sign of the immune system disease is the law-backache, there are immense advanages of timely recognition.
+If the first sign is the low-backache, there are immense advanages of timely recognition.

 Sjögren syndrome is a systemic chronic inflammatory disorder characterized by lymphocytic infiltrates in exocrine organs.
 Most individuals with Sjögren syndrome present with sicca symptoms, such as xerophthalmia (dry eyes), xerostomia (dry mouth), and parotid gland enlargement.
 Sometimes it affects organs.
 Sjogren's syndrome often accompanies other immune system disorders, such as rheumatoid arthritis and lupus.
 In Sjogren's syndrome, the mucous membranes and moisture-secreting glands of your eyes and mouth are usually affected first — resulting in decreased production of tears and saliva.